 I focused my time and energy on the money-making activities vs. the business maintenance activities.

 3. Manage Clients Efficiently

-I think every business needs to have a client management system where they send contracts, invoices, and payment schedules, and host their workflows, email templates, and task management.
+I think every business needs to have a small business management platform where they send online contracts, invoices, and payment schedules, and host their workflows, email templates, and task management.

 I personally use HoneyBook, and I have my workflows, email templates, questionnaires, and brochures all hosted on the platform.
 All I need to do is apply the proper workflow to each client, and it will give me a list of tasks for every day.
 This allows me to easily manage the 72 active projects I have going on right now, and I no longer have to keep everything in my head.

 I polled a few hundred business owners in my community and asked how they operate day to day.
 70% of them said they feel like their day is spent jumping from one fire to the next, and never getting anything of great importance done.

 I flipped this on its head and decided I had to run my business proactively instead of reactively.
 This can come in many forms, but it boils down to anticipating any challenges or questions in your business.
 I do this in the following ways:

 - Sending a wedding guide to all my couples, extensively detailing what to expect in their wedding experience.